IvaylaN/Final-Project-Automation-course/README.md

 3. Enter a letter in Search field and press search btn
 4. Verify the results are shown

-Test 6 Sign out
+Test 6 Sign out - Check that user is able to Sign out
 1. Load ISkillo website and login
 2. Go to profile to verify successful log in
 3. Go to and press sign out btn
 4. Choose Login to verify you are logged out

-Test 7 CommentPost
+Test 7 CommentPost - Comment other user post after Login in
 1. Load ISkillo website and login
 2. Go to profile page
 3. Choose and open other user post
 4. Go to comment field
 5. Enter text in Comment field
-5. Enter text in Comment field
+6. Go to new comment and verify it is visible